-The Company also signed two pool bank loan agreements, in 2021 and 2022, respectively, which provide, inter alia, in the event of a change of control, the right of the financing institutions to cancel the related loans outstanding, with the consequent obligation of the financed company to repay all or part of the loan granted in advance.
-For the purposes of such agreements, a "change of control" would occur in the event that (i) the Scagliarini-Valentini family (as defined under the aforesaid financing agreements) ceases to hold, directly or indirectly, at least 50% plus one of the voting shares of the Company or otherwise ceases to control the Company pursuant to Article 93 of the CFA, or (ii) in the event that, following the completion of the acquisition transactions on the basis of which the aforesaid financing agreements were granted, the Company ceases to control, directly or indirectly, the target companies subject to the respective acquisitions.
+In this regard, it should be noted that the Company has signed two pool bank loan agreements, in 2021 and 2022, respectively, which provide, inter alia, in the event of a change of control, the right of the financing institutions to cancel the related loans outstanding, with the consequent obligation of the financed company to repay all or part of the loan granted in advance.
+For the purposes of such agreements, a "change of control" would occur in the event that (i) the Scagliarini-Valentini family (as defined under the aforesaid financing agreements) ceases to hold, directly or indirectly, at least 50% plus one of the voting shares of the company or otherwise ceases to control the company pursuant to Article 93 of the CFA, or (ii) in the event that, following the completion of the acquisition transactions on the basis of which the aforesaid financing agreements were granted, the company ceases to control, directly or indirectly, the target companies subject to the respective acquisitions.

-The Articles of Association do not derogate from the provisions regarding the passivity rule provided for by Article 104, paragraphs 1 and 1-bis, of the CFA and do not provide for the application of the neutralisation rules contemplated by Article 104-bis, paragraphs 2 and 3, of the CFA.
+The Articles of Association do not derogate from the provisions regarding the passivity rule provided for by Article 104(1)(1-bis) of the CFA and do not provide for the application of the neutralisation rules contemplated by Article 104-bis(2)(3) of the CFA.

-(i) Delegated powers to increase the share capital and authorise the purchase of treasury shares (pursuant to Article 123-bis, paragraph 1, letter m) of the CFA)
+(i) Delegated powers to increase the share capital and authorise the purchase of treasury shares (pursuant to Article 123-bis(1), letter m) of the CFA)